rivine/rnd/README.md

 More discipline, in architecture, is required for a more serious App though.

 Fyne showcases a lot more examples on how to do stuff at <https://github.com/fyne-io/examples/>.

+## Experiments

+### Rust

+You can find some documents under [/experiments/rust](/experiments/rust) that describe the Rust-focussed experiments that have taken place.